ekr/tls13-spec/draft-ietf-tls-tls13.md

   zone B, then an attacker can duplicate a ClientHello and early data intended for A to both A and B. At A, the data will be accepted in 0-RTT, but at B the server will reject 0-RTT data and instead force a full handshake.
-If the attacker, blocks the ServerHello from A, then the client will complete the handshake and retry the request, leading to duplication on the server system as a whole.
+If the attacker blocks the ServerHello from A, then the client will complete the handshake and probably retry the request, leading to duplication on the server system as a whole.

 The first class of attack can be prevented by the mechanism described